-After adding the Responding Convention to your set of tools, I expect you to quickly say the most perfect thing when you hear, “My dog is dirty and he needs a bath.”
+After adding the Responding Convention on the previous page to your set of tools, I expect you could now quickly say the most perfect thing when you hear a child say, “My dog is dirty and he needs a bath.”

 - He stinks, huh?
 If that gets another initiation, it worked.
-If not, go to #2.
+If not, talk about yourself.

-- I hate that.
+- I don’t like that smell.
 If that gets more, it worked.
-If not, time for a nudge #3.
+If nothing yet, time for a nudge.

 - How does that work at your house?

 Exactly what you were thinking, right?
 Hah.
 It takes lots of practice, but hey, you have lots of opportunities every day.

 Sometimes it nice to see a master at work.
 Anne Monica is one.
 She recorded this gem.
 I don’t think I have ever seen anything better.
 As you read through you can see how used everything we have covered so far.
 She is careful with topic continuity.
 She beautifully paraphrases.
 Her parallel personal comments open the doors to authentic connection.
 The few leading queries are spot on Katie’s topic.

 You can read this by yourself, but it’s better together.
 It’s worth your time to discuss with someone how these skills impacted what Katie shared.
 Two, or better three, heads are better able to imagine what opens for Katie after she hears what Anne says.
 So many subtleties reward a deep examination of what happened this day.

 Anne Monica is talking to Katie, who is four years old.
 Anne is sitting at an activity table when Katie walks into the room and sits down next to her.

 - Anne: So what’s new with you today?